 Propose an idea

 Rather than complete a full project proposal form, CIBSE welcome submissions of ideas.
 If you have an idea, this can be made through a simple process using an on-line form here.

 The purpose of this form is to collect suggestions for improving the content and delivery of the guidance and information provided by CIBSE to its members and to other interested parties.
 These ideas will be presented to CIBSE's Knowledge Programme Sub-Committee (KPSC) and, where appropriate, worked up into an official New Project Proposal, as described above, to be considered for ultimate approval by the Knowledge Management Committee.

 More information is given on the form itself.

 Expressions of interest to join these committees are always invited - by emailing email@example.com.

-CIBSE committees are interested in generating participation from all CIBSE interest areas.
-It is our ambition, with a view to limiting time and expense and to facilitate maximum participation, that a substantial number of meetings will be held either in person or on the phone or using virtula meeting technologies from a remote location.
+CIBSE committees are interested in generating participation from all sectors of our membership.
+It is our ambition, with a view to limiting time and expense to participate and to facilitate maximum participation, that participation is usually possible using virtual meeting technologies from whatever remote location suits you best.